 Distributors order product in case lots of individual quantities and pay for the goods prior to shipment.
-We offer our Direct Advantage for distributors and their retail customers to order product in less than case lots directly from us by phone.
+We offer a program for distributors and their retail customers to order product in less than case lots directly from us by phone or internet order.
 Direct Advantage, an automatic monthly reorder program available for distributors and customers, provides a simple and convenient ordering process for consumers as well as distributors wanting to satisfy maintenance requirements.
 Product is shipped directly to the distributor or customer and upline distributors earn wholesale profits or, if applicable, a commission on all Direct Advantage sales.